 Sequence 3 is a previously unidentified seismostratigraphic unit, and is interpreted as two main and locally more mass movement deposits of the pink clays.
 A number of observations support our hypothesis.
 The sequence is found abruptly between and above the pink clays, filling the bathymetric lows in the lake (Fig. 4).
 The sequence thins to the south, and slowly gains additional high-amplitude internal reflectors that are characteristic of the older pink clays.
-Isolated "pods" of pink clays are laterally encased in a package of sequence 3 and suggests that the pods are parent material caught in a flow of proglacial rythmites (Fig. 5).
+Isolated "pods" of pink clays are laterally encased in a package of sequence 3 and suggests that the pods are parent material caught in a flow of proglacial rhythmites (Fig. 5).
 Woodrow and coworkers (1969) described folded and faulted pink clays recovered from the margins of the deep basin.
 They hypothesized that the deformed strata were the product of down slope movement of pink clays from the neighboring steep sides of the basin.
-We hypothesize that sequence 3 is a subaqueous, down slope movement of upper portions of pink clays.
-Movement was towards the center of the basin and towards the south along the long axis of the lake.
-We infer that the movement was intense enough to disturb the internal stratigraphy of the pink clays but the intensity of disturbance decreased to the south.
+Halfman and Herrick (1998) hypothesize that sequence 3 is a subaqueous, down slope movement of upper portions of pink clays.
+Movement was intense enough to disturb the internal stratigraphy of the pink clays but the intensity of disturbance decreased to the south.
 Timing of the two main flows is stratigraphically restricted to the waning stages of pink clay deposition in the basin about 14 ka.
 The triggering mechanisms could be pulses of meltwater or meltwater sediments, rapid drawdown of the lake as a lower outlet was opened to the north, melting of stagnant ice within the glacial drift along the central portion of the basin, and/or earthquake activity.